Vicki's training is in Classical piano, and as a composer she explores many different sounds, inspired by the instruments she chooses to write for.

 The three Dance Dramas that I have created are my ultimate expression of combining art forms.
 So far I have incorporated Flamenco, Contemporary Dance and Argentinian Tango.

 I studied piano and violin in Napier, New Zealand.
 At 17 I passed the LTCL exam [Licentiate of the Trinity College London] in piano performance.
-As a teenager, although I was playing Beethoven, I loved to listen to my sister's 45's collection...The Troggs, The Rolling Stones and Lovin' Spoonful.
-Later, living in Australia, it was the powerful rock bands coming out from 'down under' ....AC DC, Midnight Oil, Icehouse.
-When I moved to Australia, I had a gap from the piano, but I came back to it with a vengeance!
+As a teenager, although I was playing Beethoven, I loved to listening to the radio and hearing the latest songs.

-I was living in Sydney, and found the most incredible and inspirational piano teacher ....Nikolai Sokolov, a pianist, conductor, composer newly arrived from Russia.
+I was living in Sydney, when I found the most incredible and inspirational piano teacher ....Nikolai Sokolov, a pianist, conductor, composer newly arrived from Russia.
 I had never met a musician like him.
-His unnerving faith in me propelled me into years of the most intensive piano practise I'd ever done...and the study for a music degree at UC Berkeley, California.
+His passion about my playing propelled me into years of the most intensive piano practice I'd ever done...and the study for a music degree at UC Berkeley, California.

 On arriving in the USA, there were 8 more years of piano study, first with Roy Bogas, and then with Barbara Shearer.

-Why the didjeridu in some of my chamber music??
+Why the didgeridoo in some of my chamber music??

 I fell in love with the sound of the didgeridoo when I arrived in Australia....I was at a pub in Balmain, Sydney, and heard Charlie McMahon playing didg with a keyboard player.
 He went on to become an icon in the didgeridoo world, and it was very cool to meet him when I was there in 2009.